FALL 2019 - DATES TBA

 Cabbage Acids and Bases: If you thought cooked cabbage was only good for stinking up your kitchen, think again.
 Come find out how cabbage can tell you the pH of the common substances around your house with colorful solutions.

-Cardiovascular Anatomy: Touch a pig heart and learn the function of the various structures that will make your heart beat!
+Cardiovascular Anatomy: Touch the hearts of pigs and mice to learn the function of the various structures that will make your heart beat!
 This demonstration will introduce you to the basics of cardiovascular anatomy and physiology.

 Enzymatic Magic: Enzymes are specialized proteins with capabilities to recognize specific molecules and catalyze, or accelerate, chemical reactions.
 Enzymes make life possible, in humans and in other familiar forms of life.